MEDIA

-Mago, her journey to the West
+Mago, her journeys to the West

 Mago, her journeys to the west, 2025.
 Oil on canvas, 80cm × 100cm